 Locals never seem to want to part with small change so it can be difficult to keep small bills for your baksheesh.
 Hang on to 5, 10, and 20 LE bills for dear life!

-When we first arrived in Cairo we had a driver meet us to take us to our hotel and we tipped him 100 LE (~$5).
+When we first arrived in Cairo, we had a driver meet us to take us to our hotel.
+We tipped him 100 LE (~$5).
 He was literally ecstatic.
-He kept shaking our hand and asking us to call him again for rides wherever we needed to go.
-Turns out we tipped him about 5 times what we should have.
+He kept shaking our hands and asking us to call him again for rides wherever we needed to go.
+Turns out we tipped him about five times what we should have.

 Expect to pay 10 LE for the guards hanging out at the temples.
 Public bathrooms will run you 2 LE.
 Pay the bellboy 10-20 LE for carrying your luggage to your room.
 And 10-20 LE/night for housekeeping is standard.
 The service charge is generally included in your check when dining out but if it isn’t, a 10% tip will suffice.

 8. If Someone Offers to Help, it Usually Comes at a Price